techstackmedia/software-engineering-series/README.md

 ---

-Click on the button dropdown to see my notes from chapter to chapter (branch to branch) and feel contribute.
-It is open source after all.
+Click on the button dropdown to see my notes from chapter to chapter (branch to branch).

-Feel free to contribute.
-You can edit this file.

 ![GitHub Button Dropdown Showing Branches](https://res.cloudinary.com/bizstak/image/upload/v1685042613/github-button-dropdown_qu4m2l.jpg)